-Our total stock increased \$375 thousand to \$2.4 million at December 31, 2021, from \$2.1 million at December 31, 2020 and increased from \$2.0 million at December 31, 2019.
-The increase during 2021 was primarily due to stock issues at the time of the merger.
+Our total stock increased \$464 thousand to \$2.9 million at December 31, 2022, from \$2.4 million at December 31, 2021 and increased from \$2.1 million at December 31, 2020.
+The increase during 2022 was due to \$459 in stock issued in connection with the merger with Farm Credit of Enid, ACA and \$201 thousand of stock issuances, partially offset by \$196 thousand of stock retirements.
 We require a stock investment for each borrower.
-We have a Borrower Level Stock Program, which allows stock to be assigned to each borrower instead of each loan.
+We have a Borrower Level Stock Program which allows stock to be assigned to each borrower instead of each loan.
 This reduces the stock requirements for borrowers with multiple loans.
 The current stock requirement for each borrower is the lesser of one thousand dollars or 2.00% of the collective total balance of each borrower's loan(s).